The Hottest Decor Trends for Northern Michigan Weddings: The Top 20

 19) Photo booths are still one of our most popular requests.
 However, this doesn't mean the out of date enclosed booths with a curtain and silly faces.
 Now guests want video, slow motion and high-style booths.
 And we have them!

-18) Hoops, hoops and more hoops! will be on trend for 2020.
+18) Hoops, hoops and more hoops! will be on trend for 2021.
 These hoops can be metal or wood and look so pretty hanging on the walls or from ceilings or other structures.
 We've come up with a great way to display several different sizes of them in a cute grouping.
+And one of my most popular rentals: the circle arch.

 17) Laser cut signs and signage are totally on trend!
 These can be just about anything you imagine!
 Table numbers, fun bar signs and more are available.
 Ask us about special ordering something!